F43nd1r/kotlinbard/README.md

 - Additional features to be decided

 If you have feedback or suggestions, feel free to open an issue.
-If you are feeling ambitious, feel free to open a pull request!
+If you are feeling ambitious, feel free to open a pull request.